Learn how to add Expo SDK to an existing React Native project.

 to add any other Expo module from the SDK.

-Depending on how you initialized the project, there are two ways you can install the Expo modules: automatic or manual.
+Depending on how you initialized the project, there are two ways you can install the Expo modules: automatically or manually.

 To install and use Expo modules, the easiest way to get up and running is with the install-expo-modules